Jollycistaken/Jollybot/README.md

+# Source code for this project has gone private, sorry :(

 ## What is this?
 A js discord bot named **Jollybot** that most likely wont have any unique features
 ## How do I host this bot?